Coroecram/RssBlur/README.md

 - [x] Search articles by title, summary or author
 - [ ] Search and Sort articles by time published
 - [ ] Sign in via Facebook, Twitter, etc.
-- [ ] Sign in via Facebook, Twitter, etc.
-- [ ] Right Click Menu for CRUD options
-- [ ] Folders to organize websites
 - [ ] Sharing articles via social media accounts with one-click
 - [ ] Internal Commenting on Articles
 - [ ] Personal Blogs and Article Collections
 - [ ] Upvoting of Articles, Blogs and Collections
-- [ ] Highlighting in Article share
 - [ ] Public/Private settings
 - [ ] Friends Between Users